 In most cases vocal nodules in children can be treated successfully with conservative measures.
 They may resolve with rest alone in their acute stage if the child rests his/her voice, but if the trauma occurs repeatedly, then treatment will be required.
 Voice therapy is usually the treatment of first choice.
-Voice therapy exercises are designed to restore efficient vocal function so that the nodules resolve.
+Voice therapy exercises are designed to restore effective voice production so that the vocal fold collision forces are reduced and the nodules resolve.
 The therapy approach is also likely to involve some behaviour modification around the child's/family's lifestyle, making them aware of situations which are damaging to voices and trying to minimize or avoid them.
 It is best if the parents are closely involved in the treatment programme.
 They will need to help determine activities and behaviours that are associated with the voice problem, and to supervise vocal exercises and a reward scheme to reduce episodes of shouting or vocal abuse.
 Similarly the help of the teacher and school will be needed to ensure that the voice problem is properly understood and that the treatment programme is continued in school time.

 My child won't do the exercises!

-Some children are notoriously unconcerned about whether their voices are hoarse or may just be too young to take things on board.
+Some children are unconcerned or unaware that their voices sound hoarse.
 In fact it is often the teacher or parent who notices the problem initially and is concerned to get it diagnosed and treated.
 Fortunately, once a diagnosis of vocal nodules is confirmed, it is not life threatening and if your child will not co-operate with the voice therapy and lifestyle changes suggested nothing dire will happen.
 As your child grows and changes, the nodules and voice problem may resolve on their own.
 If not treatment can always be carried out later when your child can accept it or is old enough to understand its importance.